Emergency Cash Plan –

 The concept was designed to benefit working individuals and families.
 Unfortunately for most, it hasn’t worked as intended.
 For many Americans between 40 and 65, the Post-Covid economy is likely to make things even worse.

 High deductible health plans (HDHPs) were introduced in 2004.
-The idea was a plan that reduced the cost for health insurance coverage.
+The idea was a plan that reduced the cost of health insurance coverage.
 HDHPs would especially benefit the millions of workers offered health plan coverage at work.
 The plans would especially benefit younger individuals who generally have few if any health-related costs.

 To sweeten the deal, the government approved tax-advantaged Health Savings Accounts (HSAs).
-Individuals would contribute dollars into their individual HSA on a pre-tax basis.
+Individuals would contribute dollars to their individual HSA on a pre-tax basis.
 When withdrawn for medical expenses the money would not be taxed.

 So what’s the problem?
 And why will a post-COVID economy likely make the situation worse for many working-age Americans?